RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps3.rst

 ``I love Python``

 (Hint: remember string slicing!)

+.. tabbed:: ps3_pb5

+  .. tab:: Problem

     .. activecode:: ps_3_5

        excited_words = ["hello!", "goodbye!", "wonderful!", "I love Python?"]

        # Now, write code to print out each element of the list stored in excited_words,
        # BUT print out each element WITHOUT the ending punctuation.
        # Hint: remember string slicing?

        ====

        import test
        print "\n\n---\n"
        print "(There are no tests for this problem.)"

+  .. tab:: Solution

+    .. activecode:: ps_3_5s

+       excited_words = ["hello!", "goodbye!", "wonderful!", "I love Python?"]

+       # Now, write code to print out each element of the list stored in excited_words,
+       # BUT print out each element WITHOUT the ending punctuation.
+       # Hint: remember string slicing?

+       for ib in excited_words:
+          print ib[:-1]

+       ====

+       import test
+       print "\n\n---\n"
+       print "(There are no tests for this problem.)"

 6. Follow the directions in the comments!

+.. tabbed:: ps3_pb6

+  .. tab:: Problem

     .. activecode:: ps_3_6

        rv = """Once upon a midnight dreary, while I pondered, weak and weary,
          Over many a quaint and curious volume of forgotten lore,
          While I nodded, nearly napping, suddenly there came a tapping,
          As of some one gently rapping, rapping at my chamber door.
          'Tis some visitor, I muttered, tapping at my chamber door;           5 Only this and nothing more."""

        # Write code to assign the number of characters in the string rv to the variable num_chars.

        # Write code to assign the number of words in the string rv to the variable num_words.
        ## Hint: use the .split() method

+       ====

+       import test
+       print "\n\n---\n"
+       test.testEqual(num_chars,len(rv))
+       test.testEqual(num_words,len(rv.split()))

+  .. tab:: Solution

+    .. activecode:: ps_3_6s

+     rv = """Once upon a midnight dreary, while I pondered, weak and weary,
+       Over many a quaint and curious volume of forgotten lore,
+       While I nodded, nearly napping, suddenly there came a tapping,
+       As of some one gently rapping, rapping at my chamber door.
+       'Tis some visitor, I muttered, tapping at my chamber door;           5 Only this and nothing more."""

+     # Write code to assign the number of characters in the string rv to the variable num_chars.
+     num_chars = len(rv)

+     # Write code to assign the number of words in the string rv to the variable num_words.
+     ## Hint: use the .split() method

+     num_words = len(rv.split())

      ====

      import test
      print "\n\n---\n"
      test.testEqual(num_chars,len(rv))
      test.testEqual(num_words,len(rv.split()))

 7. Write code to open the file we've included in this problem set, ``about_programming.txt``, and print it out, line by line.
 (Don't worry about the blank lines that will appear.)